 Careless writing presents a poor impression of your abilities, especially when educating young people.
 Laziness can damage opportunities for interviews.

-Cover letters should complement the resume; the opening sentence must be unique and GRAB the reader’s attention.
-Schools skim hundreds of cover letters, so the document goes into the “NO” pile if the introduction is BORING.
+Cover letters should complement the resume.
+The opening sentence must be unique and grab the reader’s attention.
+Schools skim hundreds of cover letters, so if the introduction is uninteresting, the document goes into the “NO” pile.
 Let your personality and positive attitude shine through.
 Show passion for your teaching career and the education industry.

 Different types of cover letters can complement your resume and help your job search.
-These include broadcast letters, letters to recruiters, networking letters, letters responding to a classified advertisement, specific teaching job targets, and email your resume.
+These include broadcast letters, letters to recruiters, networking letters responding to a classified advertisement, specific teaching job targets, and emails about your resume.

-Each letter has a unique function.
-Therefore it is necessary to develop the message to serve the purpose.
+Each letter has a unique function, so the message must be developed to serve that purpose.
 Ultimately, a cover letter aims to get the resume read and secure an interview.

 During the interview, discuss the contents of your resume and cover letter with the panel members to communicate your value.

-Review cover letter samples and an idea of how they should look.
+Review cover letter samples and give an idea of how they should look.